What is your Social Media of Choice

 My main reservation initially was the 140 character restriction.
 What on earth can you write in 140 characters that would be worth reading, and who would want to read it, I argued.
 Well, it took a lot of resisting before I finally succumbed to the world of Twitter, Tweets and Tweeps.

 It was a slow start.
 Who should I follow?
 Who shouldn’t I follow?
 What should I write about?
 Am I interesting enough?
 With some trepidation I began tweeting and following and low and behold, people started following back.
-Not only did they follow back, they were kind enough to re-tweet me and thank me for following.
+Not only did they follow back, but they were also kind enough to re-tweet me and thank me for following.
 Never before in the world of social networking had I experienced such good manners.
 And that’s the great thing about Twitter.
 Celebrity spats aside, Twitter is full of polite, professional people.

 Prior to my Twitter conversion, I was a Facebook devotee through and through.
 Now, don’t get me wrong, Facebook has many advantages, but my biggest gripe is that people insist on using it as a soapbox to air their grievances and prejudices (I generalise of course but you catch my drift).
 What starts out as a friendly post can fast turn into a bitter argument filled with anger and expletives.
 On a personal page, this may in some instances be acceptable.
 On a business page, however, it is not.
 Also, Facebook, in my opinion, is not particularly business-friendly, particularly for b2b companies.
 Twitter, on the other hand, comes into its own in the business environment.

 I have yet to meet a person who uses Twitter on a regular basis who have not either made valuable contacts or indeed sales.
 You will find a plethora of like-minded people who encourage and support without asking for anything in return.